-The proposal does not trigger 'integrated development' as the proposal is not classified as a 'Scheduled Activity' and an Environment Protection Licence (EPL) is not required under the Protection of the Environment Operations Act 1997 (POEO Act).
+The proposal does not trigger 'integrated development' because it does not involve the extraction, processing or storage of more than 30,000 tonnes per annum (tpa) of extractive materials or the crushing, grinding or separating of materials of more than 150 tonnes per day or 30,000tpa and therefore the proposal is not classified as a 'Scheduled Activity' and an Environment Protection Licence (EPL) is not required under the Protection of the Environment Operations Act 1997 (POEO Act).

-The proposal does not trigger the Biodiversity Offsets Scheme (BOS) threshold, because it involves less than 1 hectare of clearing of native vegetation.
+The proposal does not trigger the Biodiversity Offsets Scheme (BOS) threshold, because does it involves less than 1ha of native vegetation clearing.